CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

 No, eukaryotic cells do not have bacterial-type restriction endonucleases.
-Restriction endonucleases have been isolated from bacteria where they act as a defence mechanism against invading viruses.
+Restriction endonucleases have been isolated from bacteria, where they act as a defense mechanism against invading viruses.
 Bacteria protect their own DNA from cleavage by methylation.
-Eukaryotes, instead, use different defence strategies such as nucleases, DNA methylation/repair systems, and RNA interference (which mainly targets viral RNA).
+Eukaryotes, instead, use different defense strategies such as nucleases, DNA methylation/repair systems, and RNA interference (which mainly targets viral RNA).

 Answer: